 Note from the future:

-I wrote this back when the 2001-2003 Prius was still a “new” car.
+We replaced this Prius transmission back when the 2001-2003 Prius was still a “new” car.
 It was a long time ago and I’ve learned a lot since.
-When I found this article sitting the the drafts section after website overhaul, it was tempting to re-write history so I came out looking a little smarter than I was.
+When I found this article sitting the drafts section after website overhaul, it was tempting to re-write history, so I came out looking a little smarter than I was.
 However, I think it’s better to represent the past honestly; nobody starts off an expert.
-I’ve edited some of my bad grammar and added some headings, but left it otherwise untouched.
+I’ve edited some of my bad grammar and added some headings but left it otherwise untouched.
 I think it’s a good article.
 I hope you enjoy it.

 The DIY Transaxle